Niigata (city): 1942-1945

+1945-1972

+After the war, Niigata had a relatively intact infrastructure compared to other areas, allowing its oil refining industry to recover and exceed pre-war capacity by 1950.
 A devastating Typhoon Louise and fire in 1955 destroyed much of the downtown area, but eventually the city recovered.
 In 1958, construction of the relocated Niigata Station was completed, extending the downtown area from Bandai Bridge.
 The Niigata Thermal Power Station Unit 1 started operation in July 1963.
 At that time, it was Japan's first power plant capable of using a mixture of natural gas and heavy oil.

-In 1964, the old canals that flowed throughout the old downtown area were filled in to make way for more roads.
+In 1964, the old canals that flowed throughout the old downtown area were filled in to make way for more roads and due to sanitation concerns.
+The flow through the canals had decreased over the years and the rate at which waste was carried out through them was not fast enough.
+In addition, they became mosquito breeding grounds during the summer.

-On June 16, 1964, at 13:01 Japan Standard Time an earthquake of 7.5 Richter scale struck the city, killing 29 people and causing large-scale property damage, with 1,960 totally destroyed buildings, 6,640 partially destroyed buildings, and 15,298 severely inundated by liquefaction.
+On June 16, 1964, at 13:01 Japan Standard Time an earthquake of 7.5 Richter scale struck the city.
+The tremor, now widely referred to as the 1964 Niigata earthquake, killed 29 people and left hundreds injured, while subsequently causing catastrophic destruction across the region.
+In total, 1,960 buildings were completely destroyed, 6,640 were partially destroyed, and another 15,298 suffered severe flooding and damage as a result of widespread soil liquefaction.
+Recovery from the earthquake focused on addressing widespread liquefaction, and further Engineering efforts led to the development and implementation of ground improvement techniques such as ground treatments and structural reinforcements.

 In 1965, the Agano River running through Niigata was polluted with methylmercury from the chemical plant of the Showa Electrical Company.
 Over 690 people exhibited symptoms of Minamata disease and the outbreak became known as Niigata Minamata disease.

-In 1982, Shinkansen service on the Jōetsu Shinkansen line began between Niigata and Omiya, with service to Ueno added in 1985.
-The line was extended to Tokyo in 1991.
+Following the introduction and extension of the Joetsu Shinkansen, Shinkansen service line began between Niigata and Omiya, with service to Tokyo added in 1985.
+Subsequent upgrades to the line, including the extension of service to Tokyo Station in 1991 and the introduction of faster train models, further strengthened Niigata’s role as a regional hub.

 Big Swan Stadium in Niigata City hosted three games during the 2002 FIFA World Cup.

-The 2004 Chūetsu earthquake did not cause any significant damage in Niigata City itself, allowing the city to work as a relief base.

 The size and the population of Niigata city increased over the four-year period between 2001 and 2005, due to a series of municipal mergers.
 On April 1, 2007, Niigata City became first city on the west coast of Honshu to become a government-designated city.

 In July 2007, the Chūetsu offshore earthquake, measuring 6.9 on Richter scale, rocked Niigata Prefecture.
 Though the earthquake was felt in the city, there was little damage, which allowed Niigata City to provide aid to the devastated areas.

 In May 2008, the city hosted the 2008 G8 Labor Ministers Meeting.

 On March 12, 2011, several hours after the massive 9.0 Tohoku earthquake struck off the east coast of Honshu, Niigata and Nagano Prefectures experienced an estimated magnitude 6.6 earthquake.